Gosport Road

 At Cams Alders (taken over by Tom Parkers Dairies), where Redlands Lane joins, Elms Road was added in the 1930s, on the site of Earls Farm.
 One 1970s plan had a new Gosport Road leaving here and taking a new western route down to Gosport.
 Here Gosport Road erred slightly to the east (following the eastern arm of the road today), meeting Newgate Lane on the bend.

 Newgate Lane was originally a much more minor arm; it didn't really go anywhere until the retail parks opened.
-The junction became a sort-of roundabout arrangement in 1968, where a full loop of roa ran around the cottages, before the cottages were replaced by the new Newgate Lane flyover in 1986.
+The junction became a sort-of roundabout arrangement in 1968, where a full loop of road ran around the cottages, before the cottages were replaced by the new Newgate Lane flyover in 1986.

 Salterns Lane mainly serves housing now, but the sewage works where Watersmeet is was once the main destination.